Skip to main content

 This metric is important because it gives you a true picture of what an employee costs on an hourly basis, and it can help you determine what you should bill for each employee’s services to stay profitable.

-Costs vary from job to job and project to project.
+Costs and pricing structures vary from job to job and project to project.
 Looking at the individual costs can give you valuable information about that job, but what about your employee’s overall performance?
 The effective cost rate shows you the average cost of an employee.

 To calculate the Effective Cost Rate, the firm would divide the total direct costs ($100,000) by the revenue generated ($150,000) and multiply the result by 100 to express it as a percentage: